Return to main index.

 - Large and in Charge: Boss of one of Throne's slaving Guilds, who also happens to be a sphinx the size of a house.

-- Unholy Matrimony: Was part of one together with his wife Yabalchoath, though the "unholy" seems to have shifted solely to him ever since Yabalchoath was brought back as Cio.
+- Unholy Matrimony: He was part of one together with his wife Yabalchoath, though the "unholy" seems to have shifted solely to him ever since Yabalchoath was brought back as Cio.

 - Unwanted Spouse: To Cio.
 They used to be on a more even footing when she was Yabalchoath.